Kiyosaki first bought gold in 1972 when it was trading at $50 an ounce.

 And because of the precious metal’s safe-haven status, investors often rush toward it in times of crisis, making it an effective hedge.

-There are many ways to play gold.
+There are many ways to invest in gold.

 You can own gold bullion.
 You can also get exposure through ETFs like SPDR Gold Shares.
 Or, you can look at gold mining companies.